AlexBardDev/Project_5_OC/README.md

 When you see the information about a product and its substitute, you also have a message telling you if the substitute is already registered or not in your bookmarks.

 If it's not, you can register the substitute in your bookmarks.

+# Feature 3 : Watch all the substitution
+When you start the program, entres "2".
+Then, you can choose what substitute you need.
+After that, all the information will be displayed on the screen.